 When applying for long term disability benefits, you will need to gather many documents from your doctors.
 But what information do you need to provide?

 You will need to provide your insurance company with medical records from only the doctors treating you for your disability.
-Providing medical records that are not related to your disability are irrelevant and could actually hurt your claim.
+Providing medical records that are not related to your disability is irrelevant and could actually hurt your claim.

 The exact information that you need from your doctor will be based on your disability.
-Here are some examples of common claims:

 When you file a claim for a back injury, you will likely be treated by an orthopedist, a physical therapist, your primary doctor, and possibly a pain management doctor.